HillaryDanan/abstraction-intelligence/papers/mind_body_neurochemistry.md

 Neurochemical systems show a striking pattern of coordinated central-peripheral effects.
 We’ve proposed that this reflects compositional self-state abstraction: distinct neurochemical dimensions that combine with world-state to produce context-appropriate behavior.

+This connects to broader proposals about the computational requirements of intelligence.
+The Abstraction-Intelligence framework proposes that intelligent systems require compositional structure—not just for representing the external world, but for integrating internal state with external context.
+Neurochemistry may provide the biological implementation of compositional self-state.

 GLP-1 agonists provide a current test case.
 Their unexpected effects on alcohol and compulsive behaviors are consistent with compositional organization—modulating “appetitive intensity” affects all contexts using that factor.
 But we’ve acknowledged substantial uncertainty:

 - GLP-1 effects might be entirely dopamine-mediated